Starias22/cpp-revision/basics/cond-struct/simple-conds/simple.md

 ## ````if````

-The ````if```` conditional sstructure allow us to execute some instructions(lines of code) in case a condition is satified.
+The ````if```` conditional sstructure allows us to execute some instructions(lines of code) in case a condition is satified.

 ## ````if ... else````

-with else keyword we can execute some line(s)of code if a previous condition is not verified.
+With else keyword we can execute some line(s)of code if a previous condition is not verified.

 The  possible syntax are bellow: